erSubhashThapa/100daysofcode/r2-log.md

   - 8.5 grams of ghee

-  ## What Could go wrong?
+  ## What Could Go Wrong?

   Next I need to do this all in code.
 But I wonder:

-  - What if there are no answers?
+  - What if there are no exact answers?
+    - How can we find the closest answer?
   - What if the answers are negative?
-  - How do we find the next best answer?
+    - How can we find the POSITIVE closest answer?
+You can't have a negative food, unless maybe you vomit it up, but that's a different app.
   - What if the answer is too small?
 Probably round??

 - ## Thoughts and Feelings:

- I spend so much time on the math of this problem and hardly any coding.
+ I spent so much time on the math of this problem and hardly any coding.
 I guess that's part of coding when you get into making useful stuff, you'll need to learn other things.
 This would be a good time to have a math consultant.
 Is that a thing?
+I must be because what else do math people do?

- I went to a crowded coffe shop today.
+ I went to a crowded coffee shop today.
 It forced me to sit with strangers.
 The strangers happened to be developers!
 What a cool coincidence!
 They were fun to talk to.
 Their names are Michael and Dan.

  Here's a cool [project Dan made](https://helveticascenario.dev/mandlebrot).
 Click-drag to zoom in, right click to zoom out.

  They're working on a productivity app together.
-They talked to me about the pros and con of living in Austin vs the bay area.
-Basically you can get ahead in the bay area, but it's a bit a soul sucking and people are unaware of how the world works because they're stuck in tech world where smart toilets make sense.
+They talked to me about the pros and con of living in Austin vs. the bay area.
+Basically, you can get ahead in the bay area, but it's a bit a soul sucking and people are unaware of how the world works because they're stuck in tech world where smart-toilets are a good idea.
 Like L.A. but for tech.